billahdotdev/Learn-React/README.md

 Open your terminal and navigate to the directory where you want to create your project.
 Then, run the following command:

-         //my-react-app is a example project name. you can use any name. npm create vite@latest my-react-app
+         npm create vite@latest my-react-app

 Replace my-react-app with your desired project name.
 This command will use the npm create vite shortcut to create a new Vite project with React template.